wazuh/wazuh-chef/cookbooks/elastic-stack/README.md

 ```

 ### References

-Check https://documentation.wazuh.com/3.13/installation-guide/installing-elastic-stack/index.html for more information about Wazuh Elastic.
+Check https://documentation.wazuh.com/4.0/learning-wazuh/build-lab/install-elastic-stack.html for more information about
+how to install Elastic Stack.